ABC's Fall 2022 Premiere Dates & TV Schedule: See New and Returning Shows 2022-2023

 NEW FALL SERIES

-Tom McCarthy is the creator and executive producer of "Alaska Daily."
-Hilary Swank, Melissa Wells, Bert Salke (co-lab21), Kyle Hopkins (Anchorage Daily News) and Ryan Binkley (Anchorage Daily News) are executive producers on the series.
-Rae Baron is a co-producer.
-"Alaska Daily" is produced by 20th Television.
-Follow "Alaska Daily" (#AlaskaDaily) on Instagram, Twitter and Facebook.
+Tom McCarthy is creator and executive producer.
+Hilary Swank, Melissa Wells, Bert Salke, Kyle Hopkins (Anchorage Daily News) and Ryan Binkley (Anchorage Daily News) are executive producers on the series.
+"Alaska Daily" is produced by 20th Television, a part of Disney Television Studios.

 "CELEBRITY JEOPARDY!"
 (Sunday, Sept.
 25, at 8:00 p.m.
 EDT): "Celebrity Jeopardy!," produced by Sony Pictures Television, is an all-new game show premiering this fall.
 This new series welcomes celebrity contestants to compete for a chance to win money for a charity of their choice.